Databricks CI/CD Methods - A Comprehensive Guide

 1. Additional CI/CD setup required to pull the notebooks from git.

 2. Anyone having manage access can alter the notebooks in the workspace.
-Access Control needs to be governed properly.
+Access control needs to be governed properly.

 3. Folders and notebooks could eventually grow and become unmanageable.
 It’s possible that you end up importing too many release folders or notebooks can become stale.